Baden-Württemberg

 A campaign sticker developed by Scholz & Friends, translated, "We can [do] anything.
 Except [speak] Standard German."
 That is an allusion to Baden-Württemberg being one of the principal centres for innovation in Germany and having its own distinctive dialects.

-Baden-Württemberg (/ˌbɑːdən ˈvɜːrtəmbɜːrɡ/ BAH-dən-_-VURT-əm-burg; /de/), commonly shortened to BW or BaWü, is a German state (Land) in Southwest Germany, east of the Rhine, which forms the southern part of Germany's western border with France.
+Baden-Württemberg (/ˌbɑːdən ˈvɜːrtəmbɜːrɡ/ BAH-dən-_-VURT-əm-burg; /de/), commonly shortened to BW or BaWü, is a landlocked state (Land) in Southwest Germany, east of the Rhine, which forms the southern part of the country's western border with France.
 With more than 11.07 million inhabitants as of 2019 across a total area of nearly 35752 km2, it is the third-largest German state by both area (behind Bavaria and Lower Saxony) and population (behind North Rhine-Westphalia and Bavaria).
 The largest city in Baden-Württemberg is the state capital of Stuttgart, followed by Mannheim and Karlsruhe.
 Other major cities are Freiburg im Breisgau, Heidelberg, Heilbronn, Konstanz, Pforzheim, Reutlingen, Tübingen, and Ulm.

 Modern Baden-Württemberg includes the historical territories of Baden, Prussian Hohenzollern, and Württemberg.
 Baden-Württemberg became a state of West Germany in April 1952 through the merger of South Baden, Württemberg-Baden, and Württemberg-Hohenzollern.
 These states had been created by the Allies as they separated traditional states into occupation zones after World War II.

 Baden-Württemberg is especially known for its strong economy with various industries like car manufacturing, electrical engineering, mechanical engineering, the service sector, and more.
-It has the third-highest gross regional product (GRP) in Germany.
+Ranking third among the German states by gross regional product (GRP) and first by research and development spending, Baden-Württemberg is considered one of the most prosperous and innovative regions in Europe.
 Part of the Four Motors for Europe and located in the Blue Banana, some of the largest German companies are headquartered in Baden-Württemberg, including Mercedes-Benz Group, Schwarz Group, Porsche, Bosch and SAP.

 The sobriquet Ländle, a diminutive of the word Land in the local Swabian, Alemannic and Franconian dialects, is sometimes used as a synonym for Baden-Württemberg.